1890s African rinderpest epizootic: Rinderpest among the Borana

-The Borana people in Southern Ethiopia used a cattle-based economy, a pastoral economy, when the rinderpest arrived in August 1891.
+The Borana people in Southern Ethiopia used a pastoral economy reliant on cows when the rinderpest arrived in August 1891.
 Cattle played an important role in marriages, as a food source, and in the maintenance of social security networks.
 As a result, the Borana was left without an economy and food.
 The only ones who managed to keep their herds alive were those who were already in remote areas.
 The ones who were hit the hardest were those relying on the Tula wells for water, as these became centres where infection spread.
 As the disease travelled, the wells and grazing land surrounding them were abandoned in fear of infection.
 Additional problems arose as the rinderpest also killed animals such as buffalo, Grant’s gazelle, and giraffes, meaning that predators like lions and hyenas had fewer alternatives when hunting.
 This led to increased predation of humans who were already weak from famine and smallpox outbreaks by these animals.
 In Northern Ethiopia, hyenas were particularly dangerous, and often dragged people out of their homes during the night.
 Hyenas often also dug up and consumed decaying human flesh.

 Rinderpest primarily increased the disease burden among the Borana.
 For example, many people who ate the meat from rinderpest-riddled cattle often died of diarrhoea, probably as a result of the unsanitary condition of the meat.
 In the late 1880s, the region was also experiencing a smallpox epidemic.
 Smallpox was exacerbated as the mass migration of people attempting to avoid the rinderpest outbreak led to increased infection.
 Whole families died out as a result of the epizootic.

 The rinderpest epidemic also caused a restructure of Borana society.
 The survivors of the epizootic organized themselves into larger settlements around the wells, both to keep the wells open and functional but also as a precaution against predators.
 In addition, in response to the famine, customary rules and taboos around food had been abolished.
-Community chiefs enacted polices that declared all rules and taboos to be forgiven, and strict laws were implaced to prevent further "rule breaking."
+Community chiefs enacted policies that declared all rules and taboos to be forgiven, and strict laws were enacted to prevent further "rule breaking."
 Europeans travelling through the area, like H. S. H. Cavendish, made remarks on the prosperity of the land only a handful of years after the Rinderpest swept through the area.

 In modern times, the Borana uses term the ciinna, meaning ”termination of everything”, for the overall impact the pest had on the society.
 Oral historians who were later interviewed about the epizootic declared that "it was the worst time in Borana history, which we do not want to be reminded of, but also which we cannot forget."